ANDnXOR/ANDnXOR_DC32_Badge/ctf/ctf.md

 **How To**

-TLDR: Clues point you to HardHat Brigade and Packet Hacking Village, hhb: listen at the beginning of every hour for the chicken morse code, part 1, at PHV listen between sets for morse code part 2.
+TLDR: Clues point you to HardHat Brigade and Packet Hacking Village.
+Put in code 16822 (PHV) in sn4ck3y for an NFT that directs folks to phv.doomguy.org with an additional riddle.
+HHB: original intention was to listen at the beginning of every hour for the chicken morse code, part 1.
+Unfortunately the rPi broke, and this was moved to just a downloadable wav/mp3 from CTFd.
+At PHV listen between sets for morse code part 2.
 Combine them to get the whole flag.
-Put in code 16822 (PHV) in sn4ck3y for an NFT that directs folks to phv.doomguy.org with an additional riddle and the final flag.

-Some OSINT/searching of Flynn Taggart is needed to unlock the zip from the clues in the comms.
-The fandom wiki lists Flynn's birthplace as Colorado (CO), and the Collector's Edition Cassette Tape from Doom Eternal has "Taggart93".
-Combined COTaggart93 to unlock the zip file.

 File: chicken_c.mp3